 Maybe that’s why I gravitate to different vampire stories.
 I like ‘em monstrous and feral.
 Oh, they can look human at first, and they can even be attractive and seductive, provided they ugly-up when the blood spills.
 I watched a lot of Dracula films as a kid, and I kinda burned myself out on them.
 Now when I want vampires, I go in a different direction.
 These films below pretty much sum up what I’m looking for in a vampire flick.

 I love that this film survived the wrath of Bran Stoker’s widow.
 This loose version of the Dracula story is so creepy as a silent film, and also features some striking visuals that have yet to be equaled in cinema.
 Count Orlock, played by Max Schreck, is iconic and surreal, with his rat-like features and distended claw-like hands.
 What a visual.
+Probably one of the best designed vampire make-ups in cinematic history, and certainly the most influential.
 Of course, the special effects are primitive, but the film still has a mood and a feeling that makes you want to keep watching.
 This storied film has been restored by Kino and is available in a “definitive” version, digitally cleaned up as much as possible.
 Nosferatu is the cinematic acorn from which has grown the mighty oak tree.